 This gas leak could become dangerous and needs to be inspected by a professional gas company to ensure that you’re not in immediate danger.
 Natural gas is very commonly used in homes to power different appliances.
 Knowing where the leak may be coming from and the potential threat it poses is essential in ensuring your home’s safety and the safety of everyone else in it.

 If you’re smelling an odor that smells very much like car exhaust, there could be a problem with the ventilation of your furnace.
 You could be experiencing something like leaking refrigerant, melting plastic or other dangerous issues that can cause damage to your health.
 Considering that your furnace or heater never uses fuel to produce exhaust, the smell of it is a sure sign that your system is not okay.

 Dust accumulation can cause other odd smells that we’ve already noted above, but it’s also possible to simply smell the dust.
 These simple smells usually come from a clogged filter that has accumulated too much dust to let the air properly flow through.
 This can lead to dusty air quality that can negatively affect your health.

 It’s important to be able to identify these specific odors coming from your heater and the threats they can pose to your home and health.
-The professionals at Southern Air Heating & Cooling are ready to help you resolve any of your heater or furnace needs, especially when it’s stinking up your home!
+The professionals at Southern Air Heating, Cooling & Plumbing are ready to help you resolve any of your heater or furnace needs, especially when it’s stinking up your home!
 Don’t ignore the signs of potentially dangerous heater odors.